Skip to main content

 Review, Advise and Negotiate

-This area includes expertise on; PQQ and tendering issues, letters of intent, pre-construction agreements, main contracts, sub-contract, sub-sub-contracts, design/consultancy agreements, off-site/vesting certificates, materials agreements, loan labour etc..
+Our expertise covers a range of issues from; PQQ and tendering issues, letters of intent, pre-construction agreements, main contracts, sub-contracts, sub-subcontracts, design/consultancy agreements, off-site/vesting certificates, materials agreements, and more.

 In the construction and facilities management sectors, other than in the consumer market, clients attempt to dictate the terms and conditions upon which ECA Members are engaged to carry out their works.